MuchenSun/MuchenSun.github.io/index.md

 <img class="profile-picture" src="msun_small.jpg">

+Hi, I'm currently a graduate student in Mechanical Engineering (with specialization in Robotics) at Northwestern University.

+My current researches focus on combining perception, learning and planning algorithms to enable robots work better in uncertain, dynamic, and safety-critical environments, especially when interacting with human.
+I use belief space planning algorithms, optimal control methods, and data-driven methods for dynamic systems to achieve this goal.

+***

 ## Contact

 * **Mailing Address**: Department of Mechanical Engineering, Robert R. McCormick School of Engineering and Applied Science, Technological Institute, 2145 Sheridan Road, Evanston, IL 60208